Posted on: November 28, 2022

 According to Finder, before March 2020, 1.54 million people worked from home in some capacity compared to the 23.9 million today.
+Two recent surveys revealed that two-thirds of employees feel more productive when working from home yet 1 in 5 remote workers suffer from loneliness.

 Hybrid ways of working have become extremely popular in the UK with research suggesting productivity increases with flexible working in place.
 A whopping 75% of workers surveyed said their level of productivity would increase at home without office distractions and it has been reported that two-thirds of remote workers are more productive compared to in-office workers.